Changes in merge requests

 History

-To avoid displaying the changes that are already on target branch in the diff, we compare the merge request’s source branch with HEAD of the target branch.
+To avoid displaying changes already on target branch, we compare the merge request’s source branch with the HEAD of the target branch.

-When there are conflicts between the source and target branch, we show an alert per conflicted file on the merge request diff:
+When the source and target branch conflict, we show an alert per conflicted file on the merge request diff:

 Example of a conflict alert shown in a merge request diff